devitocodes/devito/compier_optimization_plan.md

    caching groundwork was in place.
 The essential gain is sparing repeated expression rescans during fusion/topofusion legality checks.

+   Deferred April 17, 2026 follow-up:
+   while profiling the PRO heavy `velocity_then_stress` compile on the paired OSS/PRO `faster-python-1` worktrees, `minimize_barrier_likelihood` consistently spent about `2.5-2.6 s` inside `fuse(toposort=True)`, with `_build_dag` and `_fusion_hazards` dominating that cost.
+A trial OSS patch in `Fusion._build_dag` skipped `_fusion_hazards` for unfenced ClusterGroup pairs whose scopes cannot possibly interact (`cg0.scope.writes.keys().isdisjoint(cg1.scope.functions)` and vice versa).

+   Measured effect:
+   `_fusion_hazards` calls dropped from about `47k` to about `5.7k`, and the barrier-minimization slice improved by about `0.12-0.17 s`, but the end-to-end heavy compile-time win was noisy and marginal.
+Focused OSS topofusion/barrier tests passed, but the change was still deferred rather than landed.

+   Why deferred:
+   this is exactly the kind of fast path that is easy to justify locally but hard to value globally.
+The measured win is real but small, and fusion/toposort is regression-prone enough that carrying extra control-flow in this area should require a clearer compile-time payoff.

+   If revisited later:
+   keep the prefilter in `_build_dag`, not inside `_fusion_hazards`.
+   Moving it into `_fusion_hazards` would still pay the function-call and memoization overhead that the experiment was specifically avoiding, while `fenced` is a `_build_dag` scheduling concern rather than a property of the pairwise hazard relation itself.

 7. Add concurrency inside expression lowering only after the single-threaded fast paths are understood.